How to Decide to Be a Nomad

 In 1999, my single self had a vision and a plan.
 I would leave for an around-the-world trip, regardless of my marital status or career path, in 2005.
 But the trip all hinged on one detail.
 I would go as soon as there was a single, handheld device that allowed me to:

 These were big demands and big dreams in 1999, the year prior to the giant, predicted 2YK crash.
-(Even in 2020, I haven’t found this device.
-But we’re close.)
+(Even in 2025, I haven’t found this device.
+But we’re close.
+Still waiting on the self-contained, personal defense system.)

 Y2K and the First Marriage